Locations:

 How do hearing tests work?

-Pure-tone hearing test
+Pure tone hearing test

 This is the most common hearing test.
 Here’s how it works:

-1. You sit in a sound-treated room.
+1. You’ll sit in a sound-treated room and wear headphones or earphones.

-4. You raise a hand, press a button or say “yes” when you hear sounds.
+3. You’ll raise a hand, press a button or say “yes” when you hear sounds.

 Bone conduction test